Sign up below to view device data and get your trial account.

 KaiOS’s popularity has continued to grow since Google’s investment in 2018.
 KaiOS has been busy enhancing the operating system, so that it is capable of running much-loved Google services including Search and Voice.

 For companies, the key takeaway here is not to discount potential customers with older or lower-spec devices.
-Amazon, who have done pretty well for themselves, still offer a bare-bones version of their website for those on such devices – see how your website performs on high, mid and low-tier phones.
+Amazon, who have done pretty well for themselves, still offer a bare-bones version of their website for those on such devices.

 14. 5G will gain traction